chicio/chicio.github.io/_posts/2020-03-19-dependecy-injection-swift.md

 authors: [fabrizio_duroni]
 ---

 *There are a lot of dependency injection framework in the open source swift world with really cool features like object graph, persistence etc. But what if all you need is a lightweight dependencies container?
-In this post I will show you how to create it by leveraging the Metatype Type and the Hashable protocol and the Equatable protocol.*
+In this post I will show you how to create it by leveraging the Metatype Type, Generics, the Hashable protocol and the Equatable protocol.*

 ---